microsoft/service-fabric-observer/README.md

     results that are immediately useful to users such that they can make informed mitigation decisions, should they choose to do so.

--   Data is stored in formats readily consumable by data analysis services

 Each Observer can create a Warning if some metric exceeds a supplied threshold. **Note: we do not generate Fabric Health Errors by default as this will block